everydaycloud/everydaycloud/README.md

-### Hi there 👋
+### Hi there

-### My name is Barbara and I'm a software developer and a martial artist - check out my work below 🍳
+### I'm a full stack software developer and a martial artist - check out my work below 🍳

 <!--
 **everydaycloud/everydaycloud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.